GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 With GCP dynamic routing, you can configure advertised route priority.
 For details, see the [Cloud Router overview](https://cloud.google.com/router/docs/concepts/overview) and the [Cloud Router API documentation](https://cloud.google.com/sdk/gcloud/reference/compute/routers/update-bgp-peer).
-If you have a preferred route announced to the on-premises side of the network, BGP will prefer the higher-priority on-premises route.
+If you have a preferred route announced to the on-premises side of the network, BGP prefers the higher-priority on-premises route.

 You can set BGP route priority using [the console](#configure-the-vpn-gateway) or the following `gcloud` command.

 Note the following:

--   Make sure you've set environment variables as described in the [appendix](#appendix-using-gcloud-commands).
+-   Make sure that you've set environment variables as described in the [appendix](#appendix-using-gcloud-commands).
--   For `[PEER_ASN]`, use a [private ASN](https://tools.ietf.org/html/rfc6996) value (`64512–65534`, `4200000000–4294967294`) that's not already in use, such as `65001`.
+-   For `[PEER_ASN]`, use a [private ASN](https://tools.ietf.org/html/rfc6996) value
+    (`64512–65534`, `4200000000–4294967294`) that's not already in use, such as `65001`.
 -   For `[PRIORITY]`, use an appropriate value, such as `2000`.
 -   For `[PEER-IP-ADDRESS]`, use an address in the range `169.254.n.n`.